angelahe/SPAtext/README_AH.md

 in console can do $('.view-container)

+adding view parameters - split hash into 2 parts, name and a parameter (could be other kinds of identifiers, like primary db keys, UUIDs, crypto hashes, raw data as plain text or encoded e.g. json)

+create spies - to test the interactions between 2 pieces of code is a test double that stand in for real objects or functions

 ## approach and purpose
 -  build a single page web app, moving logic normally found in the server down into a web client built with javascript, html, css